joett/mbed_test/readme.md

 I think the code could run on any board with a key input and analog input on the same pin (but the analog value wil not mean anything without my keypad).

 One more question:
 	What do I have to do with the serial line (in my examle code) to enable Mbed to enter deep sleep mode?

+The idea is to have a command to turn off the serial line so the target can enter sleep mode, and use the keypad to enable it again if I want to.